 Housing Accommodation Request Procedure :

-1. The student will submit Housing Accommodations Request Form along with supporting documentation from their treating health care provider (see above italicized) to Disability Services.
+1. The student will submit Housing Accommodations Request Form along with supporting documentation from their treating health care provider Disability Documentation to Disability Services.
 Students requesting a single room as a disability related accommodation should refer to information above.
 The student should also request a meeting with the Director of Disability Services.

 2. The Director of Disability Services will meet with the Director of Residence Life and/ or the Housing Coordinator to discuss the modification and consider options and suitable alternatives based upon current and anticipated availability.
 In some cases, this interactive process may also include the student.